-142 134.
-In addition, the regulation requires vehicle manufacturers to supply additional documentation in order to ensure that a vehicle is equipped with an ESC system that meets the definition of "ESC System."
-For example, vehicle manufacturers must submit, upon request, ESC system technical documentation as to when understeer intervention is appropriate for a given vehicle (e.g., information such as a system diagram that identifies all ESC components, a written explanation [sufficient to] describeing the ESC system's basic operational characteristics, a logic diagram supporting the explanation of system operations, and [a discussion an outline description] of the pertinent inputs to the vehicle computer or calculations within the computer and how its algorithm uses that information and controls ESC system hardware to limit vehicle understeer).
+132. In addition, the regulation requires vehicle manufacturers to supply additional documentation in order to ensure that a vehicle is equipped with an ESC system that meets the definition of "ESC System".
+For example, vehicle manufacturers shall submit, upon request, ESC system technical documentation as to when understeer intervention is appropriate for a given vehicle (e.g., information such as a system diagram that identifies all ESC components, a written explanation sufficient to describe the ESC system's basic operational characteristics, a logic diagram supporting the explanation of system operations, and an outline description of the pertinent inputs to the vehicle computer or calculations within the computer and how its algorithm uses that information and controls ESC system hardware to limit vehicle understeer).